 Music: Our creative music teacher conducts weekly music classes and offers other musical enrichment.
 Fifth graders write the Kindergarten musical, and View Ridge enjoys an Orchestra, a Band, a Guitar Ensemble, and a Choir.
 See the Music Page for more information.

-Nurse: View Ridge has a full-time nurse, who looks after playground scrapes, tummy aches, special needs, and a whole lot more!
+Nurse: View Ridge has a nurse, who looks after playground scrapes, tummy aches, special needs, and a whole lot more!

 Nutrition Services: Our Lunchroom Manager can be reached in the lunchroom before school (if you need to bring in a check to credit to your child’s account, or see the PayPams site link below).

 Occupational/Physical Therapy: Occupational and physical therapy are available at View Ridge for eligible students.

 Otter Know: Is our weekly PTA newsletter that is sent to families via email.
 It is sent each Tuesday, and often on Fridays.
 Join the distribution list.